the-technat/terraform-hcloud-kubernetes/README.md

 ## Usage

-An example repo how to call this module can be found [here](TODO: create example environment repo).
+An example repo how to call this module can be found [here](https://code.immerda.ch/k8s_at_hetzner/example.com).

+## To Do

+A list of open ideas:

+- [ ] Generate ansible kubespray inventory similar to [this one](https://github.com/kubernetes-sigs/kubespray/blob/master/contrib/terraform/hetzner/modules/kubernetes-cluster/templates/cloud-init.tmpl)
+- [ ] Create module release pipeline with semversions and publish to TF registry

 <!-- BEGIN_TF_DOCS -->
 ## Requirements